Top 10 Highest Earning YouTubers in 2026: Complete Ranking & Analysis

 - Merchandise: Gaming merchandise and accessories ($2-5 million)

 Key to Success: Strong presence in kids' gaming niche with consistent content that appeals to young audiences.
+Gaming and challenge-style content with large view counts and ad income places him among top earners.

 Key Trends in Top Earning YouTubers (2026)